-Middle school classes begin at 8:00 am and end at 3:10 pm.
-Students are not permitted in the middle school hallways until 7:45 am as there is no supervision.
+Middle school classes begin at 8:00 am and end at 3:06 pm.
+Students are not permitted in the middle school hallways until 7:45 am.
 Some middle school activities (athletics, performing arts) will continue beyond regular hours; these occasions will be announced.